fxpio/composer-asset-plugin/Resources/doc/index.md

 ### Usage with VCS repository

-If your asset is not listed on NPM and Bower, or that it is private, you can create VCS repository.
-The repository must have a asset package file for NPM and/or Bower.
+If your asset is not listed on the NPM- or Bower-Repository, or it is a private package, you can create a VCS repository for it.
+The repository must have an asset package file for NPM (`package.json`) or Bower (`bower.json`).

 **Example:**

+Add the following to your `composer.json`:

 ```json
 {